gnulag/gnulag.net/README.md

 Here's [the entire list of gonzobot commands](https://snoonet.org/gonzobot).

-We can run a n2n supernode for p2p connections.
-It's not running 24/7.
+We run a n2n supernode for p2p connections.
 [Instruction](https://github.com/ntop/n2n) on how to install the client (edge node), then connect with
 ```
 sudo edge -d n2n0 -c gnulag \
     -k <insert secret password here> \